kelvingao/AQTLib/README.rst

-AQTLib, Asynchronous Quantitative Trading Library
+AQTLib, Pythonic Algorithmic Trading
 =================================================
+AQTLib (Asynchronous Quantitative Trading Library) is an event-driven algorithmic trading library written in Python, that supports backtesting, as well as live trading via Interactive Brokers.

 Requirements
 ------------